jeffery9/vscode-odoo-snippets/README.md

 ## local installation

-## Installation manually
+## installation manually

-copy the folder into .vscode home dirctory, for windows this folder is  `%username/.vscode/extensons`, and for linux is `~/.vscode/extensions`
+copy the folder into `.vscode/extensions` directory, for windows this folder is  `%homepath%/.vscode/extensions`, and for linux is `~/.vscode/extensions`

-after copied the extension, vscode should found it.
+after copied the extension, vscode should found and load it.

-## Install using packaged extension
+## install using packaged extension

 ## download pre-build package